-- 13.5.1.
-Ofgem expects that it will continue to engage Developers on the Transfer Agreement until the end of the ITT Stage.
-From appointment of the Preferred Bidder, Ofgem expects most of the issues arising in the process to close will be resolved on a commercial basis through direct discussions between the Developer, the Preferred Bidder and any other relevant parties. - 13.5.2.
-The Preferred Bidder will be expected to move promptly to finalise the Transfer Agreement with the Developer, together with all other transaction documents alongside securing final funding approvals, in accordance with timescales for that Qualifying Project as notified to the Preferred Bidder. - 13.5.3.
-Although ITT Submissions provided by Bidders are expected to be fully reflective of the final draft Transfer Agreement, Ofgem acknowledges that the Developer and Preferred Bidder will need to finalise the terms of the Transfer Agreement during the PB Stage, and in certain areas, Developers may be in a position to provide updates to the Transfer Agreement. - 13.5.4.
-During the PB Stage, Ofgem does not propose to review or participate in developing documents to which it is not a party, including the Transfer Agreement and Ancillary Documentation, or to act as an arbiter of disputes between the parties. - 13.5.5.
-Similarly, Ofgem does not intend to review the agreed form of the Transfer Agreement or other Ancillary Documentation although we may request copies, either before or after their execution. - 13.5.6.
-Finalisation of the Transfer Agreement and Ancillary Documentation is part of the matters to be satisfied before a Preferred Bidder becomes the Successful Bidder for a project and the tender process moves to the SB Stage.
+- 13.24 Ofgem expects that it will continue to engage Developers on the Transfer Agreement until the end of the ITT Stage.
+From appointment of the Preferred Bidder, Ofgem expects most of the issues arising in the process to close will be resolved on a commercial basis through direct discussions between the Developer, the Preferred Bidder and any other relevant parties. - 13.25 The Preferred Bidder will be expected to move promptly to finalise the Transfer Agreement with the Developer, together with all other transaction documents alongside securing final funding approvals, in accordance with timescales for that Qualifying Project as notified to the Preferred Bidder. - 13.26 Although ITT Submissions provided by Bidders are expected to be fully reflective of the final draft Transfer Agreement, Ofgem acknowledges that the Developer and Preferred Bidder will need to finalise the terms of the Transfer Agreement during the PB Stage, and in certain areas, Developers may be in a position to provide updates to the Transfer Agreement. - 13.27 During the PB Stage, Ofgem does not propose to review or participate in developing documents to which it is not a party, including the Transfer Agreement and Ancillary Documentation, or to act as an arbiter of disputes between the parties. - 13.28 Similarly, Ofgem does not intend to review the agreed form of the Transfer Agreement or other Ancillary Documentation although we may request copies, either before or after their execution. - 13.29 Finalisation of the Transfer Agreement and Ancillary Documentation is part of the matters to be satisfied before a Preferred Bidder becomes the Successful Bidder for a project and the tender process moves to the SB Stage.

-13.6.
 Ancillary Documentation

-13.6.1.
-Interface Agreement
+13.30 Interface Agreement

-13.6.1.0.
-Under the Connection and Use of System Code (CUSC), the Developer is required to enter into an Interface Agreement with the OFTO in a form to be agreed between them but based substantially on the form set out in Exhibit O to the CUSC14.
-The Interface Agreement sets out the rights and obligations between the Developer and OFTO in respect of the interface of their generation assets and Transmission Assets.
+13.30.1 Under the Connection and Use of System Code (CUSC), the Developer is required to enter into an Interface Agreement with the OFTO in a form to be agreed between them but based substantially on the form set out

+- in Exhibit O to the CUSC14.
+The Interface Agreement sets out the rights and obligations between the Developer and OFTO in respect of the interface of their generation assets and Transmission Assets. - 13.30.2 The Interface Agreement is a key document for Developers and Qualifying Bidders.
+Ofgem encourages Developers to consider and prepare this document as early as possible to give Bidders visibility of the terms proposed.
+Bidders will be asked to provide commentary on the draft Interface Agreement during the ITT Stage.